caiomiyashiro/MLOpsZoomcampFinalProject/README.md

 You can also run all the services locally and use the `local scripts` to interact with them.

 **Before you run it locally**, you should pay attention to:
     * If you don't have the file `.env`, copy the `.env.sample` and rename it to `.env`, as the services will depend on those variables to run.
-Besides **change the variable REMOTE_MLFLOW_STORAGE to false**, so the MLFLow knows where to send the tracking data.
+Besides **change the variable IS_MLFLOW_REMOTE_STORAGE and IS_MLFLOW_REMOTE_SERVER to false**, so the MLFLow knows where process the data locally and store it in a temporary folder inside the container.
     * Change the `DATA_TIMEZONE` variable in the `.env` file to your timezone, as leaving it to *JAPAN* might lead to your data not being show in Grafana in your timezone.

 Finally, run `make docker-up` **from the project root folder** to build and run the services and execute the any of the local scripts.
-    * Makefile assumes dockerV2, *i.e.*, it's calling `docker compose` (without hifen) instead of `docker-compose`(with hifen).
-Change accordingly, if needed.

 # Best practices